 On New Year's Eve we checked out the rings of Saturn.

 Caption 15, Jason Mraz - Tour of StudioPlay Caption

 One year to go, countdown to kick-off

 Caption 1, FIFA U-20 World Cup New Zealand 2015 - Meet the New Zealand 2015 host citiesPlay Caption

 By today, many people will have already made a “New Year’s resolution,” which is a promise to do or not do something in the new year.
 Typical new year’s resolutions relate to learning a new skill (or perhaps a new language!), something related to health and exercise, or getting rid of a bad habit.

-My New Year's resolution is to just keep going at the gym.
+My New Year's resolution is to just, like, keep going at the gym.

 For more information, read this article, which provides some interesting facts about the history and traditions of New Year’s Eve.